 HWDI is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, for instance by applying for the Innovations in Science Literacy Award (ISLA), then you can be assured that it will only be used in accordance with this privacy statement.

 HWDI may change this policy from time to time by updating this page.
-You should check this pagefrom time to time to ensure that you are happy with any changes.
-This policy is effective from 1st April 2017.What we collect
+You should check this page from time to time to ensure that you are happy with any changes.
+If you are not happy, please contact us at the address below.

-We require this information to evaluate the application and provide you with accurate information regarding the judging and award processes.
+- We require this information to check that the application complies with the terms and conditions of the Award.
+These terms and conditions are clearly available on the HWDI website.and provide you with accurate information regarding the application, judging and award processes.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.Links to other websites